 A placement year will give you the opportunity to enhance your employment prospects, clarify your career goals and build your external networks, through practical work experience.

-Please note: Languages students are not eligible to apply for the Placements Scheme.
+Please note: SALC students already on a 4-year programme are not eligible to apply for the Placements Scheme.

 Placements are designed to help you learn more about how your learning will translate in a live, workplace context.

 As well as providing practical work experience, a placement offers you the chance to explore and define your career path, and to understand the kind of roles and responsibilities that play to your strengths.

 A placement year may give you the opportunity to:

 - enhance your CV and gain a competitive edge in the jobs market;